alex35469/Flow-Scheduling-for-video-Streaming/README.md

     4. I frame P frame arrial ratio and size ratio
 - Scheduler
 - Channel defined by the bandwith (only one very simple model exist so far: `StableChannelNoWindow`)
 - Receiver defined by the rate at which it plays the frame: frame per second (`fps`)

+The outputs for each streamer (QoE metrics returned by the `playback()` function):
+- `total_rebuffering_event`: Sum of rebuffering event.
+- `total_rebuffering_time`: Cumulative sum of the rebuffering time over all the frames played by the streamer.
+- `total_delay`: Cumul. sum of delay between received frame by the serer and played frame in the client.
+- `average_rate`: Average bitrate over all the frames that were played.
+- `total_frame`: number of frames played.

 ### Model
 - Sequential implementation written in python (321 LOC so far, excluding tests)